Lercher/SparqlJsBinding/Readme.md

 My work, i.e. the language binding and the sample app are provided under the MIT license.
 They are free to use for both commercial and non-commercial purposes.
-The Markdown parser and the BrightstarDB Server have their own licensing.
+The Markdown parser and the Blackhole Server have their own licensing.
 At the time of creation of this repository, i.e. mid 2015 they were both open source.